Estimating Counterfactual Matrix Means with Short Panel Data: Additional Discussion and Results

-$\E[H \sum_{c = 1}^C\phi_c(C_i, Y_i)] = \zeros_{T^2}$, and $\E[\normnofit{H \sum_{c = 1}^C\phi_c(C_i, Y_i)}_2^2] < \infty$. \end{theorem} We provide a proof of Theorem \ref{thm:factor_consistency_asymptotic_normality} in Appendix \ref{proof:thm:factor_consistency_asymptotic_normality}.
-Our proof relies on an exact, first-order expansion of the operator mapping a symmetric matrix into the projection matrix onto the space spanned by some subset of its eigenvectors derived using Kato's integral \citep{kato1949convergence}.
-Since the projection matrix onto the space spanned by a matrix's columns is a unique representation of that matrix's column space, this expansion allows us to directly bound the error incurred by $\Pi(\hat{\Gamma})$ as an estimator of the column space of $\Gamma$ under minimal assumptions on the eigenvalues of $A$.
-Because it is exact, our expansion appears to be new as far as we are aware.
-Since this expansion may be of independent interest, we provide a self-contained description in Appendix \ref{sec:eigspace_perturbation}.
+has zero mean and $\E[\normnofit{\phi_A(C_i, Y_i, X_i)}_{\mathrm{op}}^2] < \infty$. \end{theorem} We prove Theorem \ref{thm:factor_consistency_asymptotic_normality} in Appendix \ref{proof:thm:factor_consistency_asymptotic_normality}.
+The proof uses an exact, first-order expansion of the operator mapping a symmetric matrix to the projection onto a subset of its eigenspaces, derived via Kato's integral \citep{kato1949convergence}.
+Since projection matrices uniquely represent column spaces, this expansion directly bounds the second-order error of $\Pi(\hat{\Gamma})$ under minimal assumptions on $A$'s eigenvalues.
+This expansion appears to be new and may be of independent interest, so we provide a self-contained description in Appendix \ref{sec:eigspace_perturbation}.